PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 ![08-styling-border-options.png](./images/08-styling-border-options.png)

-If you simultaneously set e.g. allborders and vertical, then we have "overlapping" borders, and one of the components has to win over the other where there is border overlap.
-In PhpSpreadsheet, from weakest to strongest borders, the list is as follows: allborders, outline/inside, vertical/horizontal, left/right/top/bottom/diagonal.
+If you simultaneously set e.g. allBorders and vertical, then we have "overlapping" borders, and one of the components has to win over the other where there is border overlap.
+In PhpSpreadsheet, from weakest to strongest borders, the list is as follows: allBorders, outline/inside, vertical/horizontal, left/right/top/bottom/diagonal.

 This border hierarchy can be utilized to achieve various effects in an